 As with other monthly-cost business models outside the financial services industry (including the aforementioned gym membership and cable TV), the reality is that particular clients will need your services more in some months, and less in others, and may even go long stretches without any questions at all; as long as the total needs of clients match up with the capacity to answer their questions, and the revenue is reasonable, though, the business model works just fine.
 Especially since your prospective clients have probably never seen anyone else offer services like this, as there are still relatively few Gen X and Gen Y planners offering such services, which means you will likely have virtually no competition!

-Comprehensive Financial Planning Services For Today's Young Professionals
+Comprehensive Financial Planning Services Via An RIA And Insurance License For Today's Young Professionals

 In this second business model, the goal is not just to provide (and be paid for) advice, but also to provide (and be paid for) the implementation of the client's financial planning needs, including both the investment and insurance product needs common to today's emerging Gen X and Gen Y affluent.
 The core value of the business would remain financial planning, with recommendations crafted through an appropriate fiduciary process; nonetheless, proper financial planning recommendations do lead to a need to implement the recommendations, which is how the planner under this model gets paid.